treyg/hoarder-random-bookmark/README.md

 - The webhook is restricted to a specific channel in its Mattermost configuration.

 For more information on incoming webhooks, see the [Mattermost documentation](https://developers.mattermost.com/integrate/webhooks/incoming/).

+### Telegram Notifications

+#### Getting a Telegram Bot Token:

+1.  **Create a Bot**:

+    - Open Telegram and search for "@BotFather"
+    - Start a conversation and send `/newbot`
+    - Follow the prompts to create your bot:
+      - Choose a name for your bot (e.g., "Karakeep Random Bookmark")
+      - Choose a username ending in "bot" (e.g., "karakeep_random_bot")
+    - BotFather will provide you with a bot token - this is your `TELEGRAM_BOT_TOKEN`
+    - Save this token somewhere secure

+2.  **Get Your Chat ID**:

+    - Start a conversation with your new bot
+    - Send any message to the bot (e.g., "/start" or "hello")
+    - Open your browser and go to: `https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates`
+    - Replace `<YOUR_BOT_TOKEN>` with the actual token from BotFather
+    - In the response, look for the `chat` object and find the `id` field - this is your `TELEGRAM_CHAT_ID`
+    - The chat ID will be a number (positive for individual chats, negative for groups)

+    ##### Alternative method - use @userinfobot

+    1. Search for "@userinfobot" in Telegram
+    2. Start a conversation and send any message
+    3. It will reply with your user ID - this is your TELEGRAM_CHAT_ID

+#### Telegram Troubleshooting:

+**Common Issues:**

+1. **"Unauthorized" Error**:

+   - Check that your bot token is correct
+   - Make sure you copied the full token from BotFather

+2. **"Chat not found" Error**:

+   - Verify your chat ID is correct
+   - Make sure you've sent at least one message to the bot first.
+Just running `/start` didn't work for me the first time
+   - For group chats (not tested), the bot must be added to the group

+3. **Bot doesn't respond**:

+   - Ensure you've started a conversation with the bot
+   - Check that the bot hasn't been blocked

+4. **Messages not formatted correctly**:
+   - The bot uses Telegram's MarkdownV2 formatting
+   - Special characters are automatically escaped for proper display

+**Group Chat Setup (not tested but it should work the same):**

+- To use with a group chat, add your bot to the group
+- Send a message in the group, then use the getUpdates URL to find the group's chat ID (will be negative)
+- Use this negative number as your `TELEGRAM_CHAT_ID`